SkypLabs/bsfl/README.md

 ## Dependencies

-This library is implemented for bash version 4.
-Prior versions of bash will fail at interpreting that code.
+BSFL is implemented for bash version 4.
+Prior versions of bash will fail at interpreting its code.

 In addition, BSFL depends of some external programs.
 Here is the list of these programs :